richlamdev/tf-github-admin/README.md

 Execute ./import-data.sh to view options for data to scrape.
 IE: memberships,teams, team-memberships, repositories, respository options etc.

-Data is exported to CSV to the root folder, in preparation for tf-import.sh to use for Terraform import.
+Data output is exported to CSV and is located at the root folder.
+This data is used by tf-import.sh for Terraform import.
 See following section.

 ## tf-import.sh